Empac

 Dark and light themes built in.
 Theme switching at the token level with semantic color tokens that resolve differently per theme.

-CascadeDS embodies a philosophy I apply to client work: own the things that define your quality.
-When a client hires Empac, they get a system-driven approach — not a one-off design that falls apart when someone adds a page.
+It comes down to a principle I apply to client work too: own the things that define your quality.
+Hire Empac and you get a system, not a one-off design that falls apart when someone adds a page.

-The biggest practical benefit is building things faster so products ship to market quicker.
-Every new project starts with a working foundation instead of blank-file decisions.
-That's the difference between spending a week on setup versus spending it on the actual problem.
+The practical upside: speed.
+Every new project starts with a working foundation instead of a blank file.
+That's a week spent on the actual problem instead of setup.

-When Empac grows, CascadeDS provides the rails.
-A new contributor installs the package, references the tokens, and the system enforces consistency automatically.
+When Empac grows, CascadeDS is the rails.
+New contributor installs the package, references the tokens, consistency happens automatically.

 The Result

-The meta proof: you're looking at CascadeDS right now.
-This site — blorentz.com — runs on it.
-The typography, spacing, color tokens, dark mode — all CascadeDS.
+In fact, you're looking at it right now.
+This site currently runs on CascadeDS... the typography, spacing, color tokens, dark mode...
+All of it.

 Video Demo